 SNOOP DOGGS HOOD OF HORROR

 Snoop Dogg's Hood of Horror is directed by Stacy Title.
-The only other work from Stacy Title that I have seen has been The Last Supper (1995), a modestly amusing black comedy about a group of liberal students who invite right wing radicals to dinner and then bump them off.
+The only other work from Stacy Title that I had seen prior to this was The Last Supper (1995), a modestly amusing black comedy about a group of liberal students who invite right wing radicals to dinner and then bump them off.
+She subsequently went on to make the boogeyman film The Bye Bye Man (2017).
 Some of Hood of Horror is co-written by director Tim Sullivan, best known for 2001 Maniacs (2005) and sequel, Driftwood (2006) and the I Was a Teenage Werebear segment of Chillerama (2011).

 The segments are highly variable.
 The first episode Crossed Out fails to work.
 The story is strongly reminiscent of the Drawn and Quartered segment of Amicuss EC adaptation The Vault of Horror (1973), which had Tom Baker as an artist who could kill with the paintings he painted.
 However, the story here is slight and the actors cast weak.
-The only notable point about the segment is some very gory deaths one victim with a bottle of malt liquor impaled through his head; another strangled and splattered in a phone booth by the telephone cord; Daniella Alonso dispatched with a can of spray-paint impacted into the top of her skull; and the revelation at the end of the mural painted with her body parts including her eyes sitting in the midst of the wall, which leads to a very bad final pun.
+The only notable point about the segment is some very gory deaths one victim with a bottle of malt liquor impaled through his head; another strangled by the phone cord and splattered in a phone booth; Daniella Alonso dispatched with a can of spray-paint impacted into the top of her skull; and the revelation at the end of the mural painted with her body parts including her eyes sitting in the midst of the wall, which leads to a very bad final pun.
 Certainly, Stacy Title shoots the segment with an incredibly vibrant colour scheme.

 You think at this point that Snoop Dogg's Hood of Horror has finally started to finds its feet.
 Unfortunately, the subsequent segment Rapsody Askew slips back to the same routine as Crossed Out.
 The storys morality play is a dull one and the episode holds nothing remarkable, barring a reasonable performance from Lin Shaye as the heavenly messenger.
 The segment at least has the bizarre sight of Jason Alexander of Seinfeld (1990-8) fame affecting a British accent that he does not seem able to keep straight for a single complete sentence.